carbon-language/carbon-lang/lldb/docs/status/about.rst

 LLDB is known to work on the following platforms, but ports to new platforms are welcome:

-* Mac OS X desktop user space debugging for i386 and x86-64
+* macOS desktop user space debugging for i386 and x86-64
 * iOS simulator debugging on i386
 * iOS device debugging on ARM
 * Linux local user-space debugging for i386, x86-64 and PPC64le